ppy/osu-wiki/wiki/Community/How_you_can_help!/en.md

 ## Help others improve their beatmaps

 In osu!, all beatmaps are made by members of the community.
 However, learning to make good beatmaps is a long process, and proper feedback is essential when doing so.
-Anyone can offer this feedback, including you!
-Giving feedback on a beatmap in order to improve the map or the mapper is called *modding*.
-If you're looking to start doing this, read about [how to mod](/wiki/Modding#how-to-mod) and make sure to check the [code of conduct for modding and mapping](/wiki/Rules/Code_of_conduct_for_modding_and_mapping).
-You might also want to read about [common mistakes new modders make](/wiki/Guides/Common_modding_mistakes) to avoid making similar mistakes yourself.
+The process of offering constructive feedback is called *modding*, and anyone, including you, can participate!
+For starters, learn [how to mod](/wiki/Modding#how-to-mod) and make sure to check the [code of conduct for modding and mapping](/wiki/Rules/Code_of_conduct_for_modding_and_mapping).
+You might also want to read about [common mistakes new modders make](/wiki/Guides/Common_modding_mistakes) to avoid making them yourself.

-If you are playing a map that is going for the [Ranked](/wiki/Beatmap/Category#ranked) status and notice something that could be improved about it, don't hesitate to give feedback!
+If you are playing a map that is going for the [Ranked](/wiki/Beatmap/Category#ranked) status and notice something that could be improved, don't hesitate to give feedback!
 If you're looking to delve deeper into modding, consider setting up a modding queue in the [Modding Queues forum](https://osu.ppy.sh/community/forums/60).
 Please read about [how the forum works](https://osu.ppy.sh/community/forums/topics/726725) before you do so.

 ## Help keep osu! clean and safe